The Ultimate Guide to Insulation for Businesses: Everything You Need to Know

 - Low upkeep - Once installed properly, insulation usually doesn’t require much maintenance, meaning you can focus on running your business without extra hassle.

-- Scheduled inspections — Aim to check your insulation every 2-3 years to make sure it’s still in good condition and performing well.
+- Scheduled inspections - Aim to check your insulation every 2-3 years to make sure it’s still in good condition and performing well.
+Schedule inspections alongside routine building maintenance, EPC renewals, or energy audits for maximum efficiency.

-- Key spots to check — Pay extra attention to areas prone to wear or damage, like attics, basements, around windows and doors, or any places where moisture might get in.
+- Key spots to check - Pay extra attention to areas prone to wear or damage, like attics, basements, around windows and doors, or any places where moisture might get in.
+Also check for pest damage, particularly in attics and crawl spaces, as rodents can compress or damage insulation materials.

-- Signs of trouble — Look for gaps, cracks, compressed sections, or damp and mouldy patches, as these can reduce the insulation’s effectiveness and lead to higher energy bills.
+- Signs of trouble - Look for gaps, cracks, compressed sections, or damp and mouldy patches, as these can reduce the insulation’s effectiveness and lead to higher energy bills.
+Other warning signs include cold spots, condensation on windows, ice dams on roofs in winter, or unexplained increases in heating costs.

-- Prompt repairs — If you find any damage or wear, arrange repairs as soon as possible to keep your premises comfortable and efficient.
+- Prompt repairs - If you find any damage or wear, arrange repairs as soon as possible to keep your premises comfortable and efficient.
+Most insulation repairs are relatively inexpensive when caught early, but delaying can lead to structural damage, mould growth, or significantly higher energy bills.

 How much does insulation for business premises cost?